 THINGS TO KNOW

-- (rights reserved) Nokota® was coined by the Kuntz brothers to pay tribute to the horse’s homeland, North Dakota, and is trademarked.
+- (rights reserved) Nokota® was coined by the Kuntz brothers to pay tribute to the horse’s homeland, North Dakota and Sitting Bull’s horses, and is trademarked.

-- Leo Kuntz, of the Nokota Horse Conservancy, credits A. C. Huidekoper with developing the original Nokota horse.
+- Leo Kuntz, of the Nokota Horse Conservancy, credits A. C. Huidekoper with developing the original Nokota horse and Lakota horses.